-- 2. For information about how the University's Title IX Coordinator and the Office of Affirmative Action process reports received under this policy that are made by students against employees, see UO Policy 580-015. - 3.
-For information about the obligations of employees who are "Campus Security Authorities" under the Clery Act, see "Clery Act" under Related Resources below. - 4.
-For information about the reporting and processing of complaints about sexual harassment in the workplace involving a non-student employee, see the University's discrimination complaint and response policy.
-(The reporting obligations for student employees are covered in Section X of this policy and require designated reporters and employees who supervise a reporting student and/or who supervise the alleged harasser to pass information on to the Title IX Coordinator.).
+- For information about how the University's Title IX Coordinator and Student Conduct Office process reports received under this policy that are made by students against students, see the Student Conduct Code, the Student Conduct Sexual Misconduct Standard Operating Procedures, and the Student Discrimination Process. - 2.
+For information about how the University's Title IX Coordinator and the Office of Affirmative Action process reports received under this policy that are made by students against employees, see UO policy 580-015. - 3.
+For information about the obligations of employees who are "Campus Security Authorities" under the Clery Act, see "Clery Act" under Other Resources below. - 4.
+For information about the reporting and processing of complaints about sexual harassment in the workplace involving a non-student employee, see the University discrimination complaint and response policy.
+(The reporting obligations for student employees are covered in Section X of this policy and require designated reporters and employees who supervise a reporting student and/or who supervise the alleged harasser to pass information on to the Title IX coordinator.).

-In general, any questions about the intersection or applicability of any of these other policies and procedures can be directed to the University's Title IX Coordinator (contact information in related resources below).
+In general, any questions about the intersection or applicability of any of these other policies and procedures can be directed to the University's Title IX Coordinator, TitleIXcoordinator@uoregon.edu or (541)346-8136.
 However, one of the most frequently asked questions regarding reporting obligations relates to what happens after information is shared by a designated reporter.
 To address that concern, this introduction briefly shares a few important points about the University's response once an employee reports to the University's Title IX Coordinator (the University's response is explained more completely in the policies referenced above in points 1 and 2).